himmAllRight/himmAllRight-source/content/post/sold-my-bonobo.md

 #### It turns out I'm noise picky.

-When building or purchasing a computer, one concern to consider is noise.
+When building or purchasing a computer, something to consider is noise.
 With my previous machines, I wouldn't worry about it.
 "Noise?
-Why should I be concerned with that?
-I'm not building a recording studio with this computer!", I'd joke to myself.
-After several years of really focusing in on how I *actually* use computing devices, and not my *idealized* use, I've noticed that I am actually very picky with noise, and on a related note, heat.
+Why should I be concerned about that?
+I'm not building a recording studio!", I'd joke to myself.
+After several years of focusing on how I *actually* use my computing devices, I've noticed that I am actually very picky with noise, and on a related note, heat.
+Every time I hear the fans kick up, I start to worry that I am over-taxing the system and start to monitor the biggest culprits.
+When I *am* running taxing processes, I tend to always monitor the cpu temps and don't like to seem them high at all.

 <center>
 <a href="../../img/posts/sold-bonobo/temps.jpg"><img alt="Temp Sensors" src="../../img/posts/sold-bonobo/temps.jpg" style="max-width: 80%;"/></a>

+<caption>Parallell Compression on the Bonobo Spiked the Temps</caption>
 </center>

 I hoped the extra *thickness* of the Bonobo would help with the heating issues.
 While I think it might have helped a little bit, the reality is that when you shove a decent GPU into a laptop... it's going to give off heat.
-Additionally, when using a powerful CPU to it's full potential, that too... will generate heat.
+Additionally, when using a powerful CPU to it's full potential, it is very difficult for a laptop to compete with a desktop-level cooling system.
+The Bonobo is a very powerful laptop, but it's loud fans prevented me from actually *using* it to it's full potential, because I would immediately start shutting down processes when it got a little noisy.
+I know the fans spin up to *help* with thermals, but I think the Bonobo was just a tad to hot and loud for my taste.

 #### Desktop Replacement?